TABLE OF CONTENTS

 Video editing quality often relies on the capabilities of up-to-date, multi-core CPUs that boast high GHz clock speeds, substantial memory, and rapid internal storage devices.
 For optimal video editing, aim for the highest-performing computer within your budget.
 Most computers custom-made or manufactured post-2017 with an Intel® x86_64 compatible processor satisfy OpenShot's requirements.

 The following are the least required system specifications for all supported operating systems.

-- Operating System: 64-bit Operating System (Windows 8/8.1/10/11, macOS 10.15+, most Linux distributions, Chrome OS 83 and later)
+- Operating System: 64-bit Operating System (Includes Windows 8/8.1/10/11, macOS 10.15+, the majority of Linux distributions, and ChromeOS 83 or later)

-- Central Processor: 64-bit Intel® Multi-core processor (Intel® required for some downloadable binaries)
+- Central Processor: 64-bit x86_64 compatible Multi-core processor (Intel® required for some downloadable binaries)

-- System Memory: 4GB of RAM (16+ GB recommended)
+- System Memory: Minimum 4GB of RAM (≥16GB recommended)

 - Internal Storage: Minimum 1GB of storage space for installation & usage